ashbaldry/ashbaldry.github.io/_posts/2022-05-semantic-html.md

 tags: [rstats, shiny, html]
 ---

 A couple of weeks ago I was looking around for different CSS frameworks to play around with, and came across *Semantic HTML* (**not** to be confused with [Semantic UI](https://semantic-ui.com/)) and I'm hooked.
-There are several "classless CSS frameworks" that are implemented under the ideology of Semantic HTML: styling of elements (e.g. height and colour) is applied to the HTML tags rather than classes, meaning that the HTML is less of a sea of `<div>` and `<span>` tags with 6-7 classes, and more of a wider range of HTML tags that better explain what is contained in the web page.
+There are several "classless CSS frameworks" that are implemented under the ideology of Semantic HTML: styling of elements (e.g. height and colour) is applied to the HTML tags rather than classes, meaning that the HTML is less of a sea of `&lt;div&gt;` and `&lt;span&gt;` tags with 6-7 classes, and more of a wider range of HTML tags that better explain what is contained in the web page.

 Some examples include: